DroidWorksStudio/mLauncher/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+- [ ] I have searched existing issues for this feature.

 **Is your feature request related to a problem?
 Please describe.** <!-- to be filled in -->

 - A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]